YotaStamos-FinReg/yotastamos-finreg.github.io/readme.md

                     Yota Stamos Regulatory & Credit Risk Reports Platfotm

-- 👋 Hi, I am a former banker and Senior Risk Officer with extensive experience in the banking sector and part of the founding team of **A Regulatory & Credit Risk Reports Platform** <br>
+- 👋 Hi, I am a former banker and Senior Risk Officer with extensive experience in the banking sector and part of the founding team of **A Regulatory & Credit Risk Reports Platform** <br><br>

 **Value Added Platform and Services:**
 * A comprehensive suite of services designed to provide financial institutions with up-to-date insights on regulatory and credit risk landscapes, including specialized insights into digital finance regulation and AI regulation.
 This platform bridges the gap between traditional banking, the digital financial world, and emerging technological regulations, ensuring stakeholders remain informed and agile.<br>

 **Our Customer's Needs:**
 * Financial institutions, institutional investors, foundations, and other key stakeholders in the financial ecosystem need timely and accurate insights into the ever-evolving regulatory and credit risk landscapes. .
 This includes the evolving domains of:
   * **digital finance regulation** and
   * **AI regulation**,<br>
-which are becoming increasingly critical in the modern financial ecosystem.
+which are becoming increasingly critical in the modern financial ecosystem.<br>

 **Reports (Tailored According to Customer Needs):**
 * The reports are custom-made to cater to the specific needs of each financial institution.
 The list below is indicative and showcases the range of reports that can be produced.
 However, the actual content, depth, and focus of each report is adjusted based on the unique requirements of the customer:<br><br>